 Here's a fantastic article about how frosting holds up to heat: The Best Cake Frosting For Hot Weather

-No, chocolate buttercream frosting can be kept at room temperature for 3 to 4 days with no issues.
-However, if your frosting contains other ingredients like eggs or cream cheese, it must be stored in the refrigerator.
+No, chocolate buttercream frosting can be kept at room temperature for 3 to 4 days with no issues because the sugar acts as a preservative.

 Leftover buttercream frosting can be stored in the refrigerator for up to 1 week or in the freezer for up to 3 months.